Best Anti-Aging Cream for Men

 • Ginger root extract: may prevent loss of elasticity from sun exposure

-A double-blind study in the British Journal of Dermatology found bakuchiol to offer statistically comparable results, with the bakuchiol group reporting fewer side effects.
+A double-blind study in the British Journal of Dermatology found bakuchiol to offer statistically comparable results, with the bakuchiol group reporting fewer side effects than retinol.
 However, researchers point out that further research is needed on this relatively new ingredient.

 The container is a unique shape: a tube with a dispenser-style pump at the end.
 In testing, we found that getting all of the product out of the pump can be challenging, so if you think you’re running low fast, you can cut open the bottle to reach the remainder of the product.
 With this technique, our testers had their tubes last for nearly two months.